mikependon/RepoDB.NET/pages/features/implicitmapping.md

 ### PropertyHandler Mapping

-Use the [PropertyHandlerMapper](/mapper/propertyhandlermapper) class to manage the mappings between the property handles and the .NET CLR type or class property.
+Use the [PropertyHandlerMapper](/mapper/propertyhandlermapper) class to manage the mappings between the property handlers and the .NET CLR type or class property.

 #### Property Level